-Geology of Yosemite Valley is a four-part educational module activity that we intentionally designed to be flexible in duration and student gradeknowledge-level (https://serc.carleton.edu/NAGTWorkshops/online\field/activities/237092.htmlhttps://serc.carleton.edu/NAGTWorkshops/online\field/activities/237092.htmlhttps://serc.carleton.edu/NAGTWorkshops/online\field/activities/237092.html; last accessed: 1124 August-October 2021).
+Geology of Yosemite Valley is a four-part educational activity that we intentionally designed to be flexible in duration and student knowledge level (Geology of Yosemite Valley, 2022; https://serc.carleton.edu/NAGTWorkshops/online field/activities/237092.html; last access: 25 January 2022).
 Full functionality requires a computing device with internet connection, Google Chrome browser, Google Earth Pro desktop, and a trackpad or mouse.
 The four parts are described in the suggested order of completion, as each part builds on the previous one.
-Particular detail is given to the virtual field trip (Part I) created through the Projects feature of Google Earth Web, a user-friendly and highly-adaptable format with advantages over many other VFT platforms.
-An overview of Parts II, III, and IV are provided to illustrate how a VFT can be used as background material for more advanced-level mapping and writing exercises.
+Particular detail is given to the virtual field trip (Part I) created through the Projects feature of Google Earth Web, a user-friendly and highly adaptable